Geekgineer/ros_web_gui/README.md

 # Web GUI for Controlling and Monitoring ROS framework

-Based on [robotwebtools](http://robotwebtools.org/tools.html) this package enable a full control over your Robot you can teleoprate ,use the Navigation Stack ROS parameter server and sending-ressiving data is supported with GUI
+Based on [robotwebtools](http://robotwebtools.org/tools.html) this package enable a full control over your Robot you can teleoprate ,use the Navigation Stack, ROS parameter server and sending-receiving data is supported with GUI

 ## Getting Started
 ### Prerequisites